sexual sin and false worship

 Geerhardus Vos gives great insight into the function and appeal of idolatry when he writes, “Magic is that paganistic reversal of the process of religion, in which man, instead of letting himself be used by God for the divine purpose, drags down his god to the level of a tool, which he uses for his own selfish purpose.”¹

-If I’m honest, I too am guilty of treating God as a mere tool for my own agenda.
+If I’m honest, I, too, am guilty of treating God as a mere tool for my own agenda.
 I wake up with an attitude that says, “My will be done.”
 I find myself strolling into the throne room of grace like an ungrateful child asking to borrow $20 from his father, with little intention of actually engaging in relationship with him.

-One reason that so many Christians find themselves turning to sexual sin is because God is not serving their agendas.
-He’s not giving them the sexual satisfaction they expected in marriage, or he’s not giving them marriage at all.
+So many Christians find themselves turning to sexual sin when God is not serving their agendas.
+He’s not giving them the sexual satisfaction they expected in marriage—or he’s not giving them marriage at all.
 But it goes deeper than merely our agenda for sex.
 We want love, comfort, affirmation, affection, control, intimacy, security, and escape from pain and suffering.
 Sex delivers on all of those fronts, to varying degrees.
-It’s easier to avoid sexual sin when life is comfortable, relationships are fulfilling, and ventures are successful.
-But, when life gets hard, and God isn’t delivering us from those hardships, it becomes very tempting to stop praying and find another tool that you know will get the job done, at least temporarily.

 “Does God want me to live a life of forced loneliness?”